Permissionless-Software-Foundation/ipfs-p2wdb-service/README.md

 ## Overview

-P2WDB is an acronym for pay-to-write database.
-It's a peer-to-peer (p2p) database that operates similarly to a blockchain.
+P2WDB is an acronym for **pay-to-write database**.
+It's a peer-to-peer (p2p) database that operates over [IPFS](https://ipfs.io), and functions similarly to a blockchain.

 It has the advantages as a blockchain:
 - There are multiple *nodes* on the network hosting their own copy of the database.